Maks-Leyon/BSSBackrooms/docs/source/index.rst

 ..
-Projekt najlepszych przyjaciol documentation master file, created by sphinx-quickstart on Mon Jun  9 15:15:11 2025.
+Projekt Najlepszych Przyjaciol documentation master file, created by sphinx-quickstart on Tue Jun 10 17:44:35 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Projekt najlepszych przyjaciol documentation
+Projekt Najlepszych Przyjaciol documentation
 ============================================

 Add your content using ``reStructuredText`` syntax.
 See the